wmahfoudh/zigomar/README.md

 - compile the resources by typing ``rc res.rc``, this will generate ``res.RES``
 - ``link /SUBSYSTEM:WINDOWS /RELEASE /VERSION:4.0 /LIBPATH:"D:\masm32\lib" zigomar.obj res.RES`` will link the generated files
 # Comments
-Certain parts of the program (the drawing part) could be replaced by functions (PROC) but in assembly we generally give privilege  to performance over *respecting paradigms created later for other languages*.
-Future extensions could implement such changes if justified
+Certain parts of the program (like the drawing part) could be replaced by functions (PROC) but in assembly we generally give priority  to performance over *respecting paradigms created later for other languages*.
+The use of macros is a good example of this.
+Future extensions could implement such changes if justified.